TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   expressed in different units than the mean.
 In order to overcome these issues, we often work with the square-root of the variance, which is called the standard deviation.
-The standard deviation will always be expressed in the same units as the mean, so the two can be combined sensibly in calculations and when plotting.
+The standard deviation will always be expressed in the same units as the mean, so the two can be combined more sensibly in calculations and when plotting.

 [Return to index](#index)